Michael-Jiahao-Zhang/SUSTech_GPA_Calculator/README.md

 # SUSTech_GPA_Calculator
-A simple utilization of Excel to assist you calculate your GPA in SUSTech without difficulty.
+A simple utilization of Excel to assist you to calculate your GPA in SUSTech without difficulty.